Ion-beam sculpting: Broad area ion exposure

 This technique uses a broad area argon ion source beam.
 If the hole is blind (a blind hole is a hole that has not broken through on the backside yet) the wafer (often SiN or silicon/silicon oxide) is then turned upside down, and exposed with the argon beam.
 A detector counts the amount of ions passing through the membrane (which should be zero).
 The process stops when ions begin to be detected.
-This enables for a much smaller hole to be opened than if using an FIB alone.
-This method of nanopore fabrication relies on the ion beam to remove (sputter) some of the material from the backside of the sample, revealing part of the hole underneath.
+This enables a much smaller hole to be opened than if using an FIB alone.
+This method of nanopore fabrication relies on the ion beam to remove (sputter) some of the material from the back of the sample, revealing part of the hole underneath.

 Alternatively, if the hole has already been milled through the substrate, the argon beam is aimed at the wafer, and by lateral mass transport atoms from elsewhere on the wafer move to the edge of the hole.
 It is this process of solid-state nanopore fabrication that was originally termed "ion-beam sculpting".
-Of paramount importance in this method is the ability to utilize a feedback controlled system to monitor nanopore fabrication in real time.
+Of paramount importance in this method is the ability to utilize a feedback-controlled system to monitor nanopore fabrication in real time.
 A detector registers the number of ions passing through the hole as a function of time.
-As the hole closes from ~100 nm to its final dimension (>20 nm) the number of ions able to pass through the hole is reduced.
+As the hole closes from about 100 nm to its final dimension (>20 nm) the number of ions able to pass through the hole is reduced.
 The process is stopped when the final pore size is reached.
-If the current drops to zero, then the hole is closed.
-This process of nanopore fabrication is used by the labs of Dr. J. Li and J. Golovchenko.
-Recently this method has been demonstrated to occur with all the noble gases, not just argon.
+If the current drops to zero, the hole is closed.
+This process of nanopore fabrication is used by the laboratories of J. Li and J. Golovchenko.
+As of 2006 this method was shown to be applicable with all the noble gases, not just argon.

 TEM exposure

 A through hole in a wafer can be closed down by a transmission electron microscope.
 Due to hydrocarbon buildup, the electrons stimulate hole closure.
-This method is very slow (taking over an hour to close a 100 nm hole).
-The slow method allows for great control of the hole size (since you can watch the hole decrease), but its drawback is that it takes a long time.
+This method is very slow, taking over an hour to close a 100 nm hole; this has the advantage that the hole can be watched as it reduces, allowing good control of the hole size, but takes a long time.
 Citation: T.Schenkel, V.Radmilovic, E.A.Stach, S.-J.Park, A.Persaud, J.Va.Sci.Tech.B 21, 2720 (2003).